ajcasado/ardvga/README.md

 If there is any interest I can publish the schematics, and comment out the code.

-There is a schematic for uno board in the schematics folder, this version is not tested yet.
+There are tested schematics for uno and nano boards based on atmega328p in the schematics folder.